aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 # Next exercise

-That's it!
+Congratulations!
 You have officially completed the Busy Engineer's Document Bucket workshop.
-Proceed to [Thank You and Closing](./thank-you-and-closing.md) for some parting thoughts and information.
+Proceed to [Thank You and Closing](./thank-you-and-closing.md) to tear down your workshop environment.